 higher than “normal” turn the adjustable control knob counter

 3) The fan will now activate at this temperature

-down 7 to 11 degrees.
-Note: It is typical for this fan unit to
+to 11 degrees.
+Note: It is typical for this fan unit to cycle on and

 I didn’t even worry about the optional step